 Pitching to entertainment

 Hear Kates top tips

 All proposals should be submitted via BBC Pitch to the genre controller or commissioner.

 Popular factual entertainment ideas for BBC Two can also be pitched via the popular factual and factual entertainment commissioning team.

 Entertainment brings mass audiences to BBC One and offers shared viewing experiences that appeal across genders and generations.
 It can also be really effective at attracting younger audiences to the channel.

 During the week pre-watershed shows which are informative but light-hearted, laid-back and family-friendly work well.
 Meanwhile later in the evening, when physical activity has ceased and it's all about the mind, the less traditional audience is ready to experiment and has fewer set expectations.

-As we said, on Saturday nights the audience want to see high quality, big scale Entertainment which gives them a sense of escape and release and which they can share with others, both at the time and afterwards.
-In families, Saturday teatime viewing is often driven by children, with parents’ priority being just enjoying time together.
-But for the children, it should feel different and grown-up compared with content on specialist channels, and ultimately multi-layered shows like Total Wipeout which can meet the needs of both adults and kids at the same time work best.
-That said, only a small proportion of the audience are families watching together, we don’t want to make our Saturday entertainment feel too young and child-focussed.
-As always, it should appeal to as broad an audience as possible and not feel too targeted to any particular group.
+For families, Saturday teatime viewing is often driven by children, with parents’ priority being just enjoying time together.
+But for the children, it should feel different and grown-up compared with content on specialist channels.
+Ultimately multi-layered shows like Total Wipeout which can meet the needs of both adults and kids at the same time work best.